πŸ“ P2-P3, Taman Anggerik Utama, 28700 Bentong, Pahang

 How do I know if a contractor is quoting a fair price?

 Get at least two or three quotes for the same scope and specification.
-If one quote is significantly lower, ask what they are leaving out — it is usually adhesive grade, waterproofing, or grout type.
+If one quote is significantly lower, ask what they are leaving out β€” it is usually adhesive grade, waterproofing, or grout type.
+You can also ask our team at the Bentong showroom β€” we supply tiles regularly to contractors and homeowners across Pahang, so we have a reasonable feel for what installation jobs in this area typically cost.

 My contractor says waterproofing is not needed.
 Is that true?

 For shower areas and bathroom floors in Malaysia: no, it is not true.
 Waterproofing is essential in any area with direct water exposure.
-The only exception is if the bathroom is on a ground floor slab with no room below — but even then, floor waterproofing is best practice.
+The only exception is if the bathroom is on a ground floor slab with no room below β€” but even then, floor waterproofing is best practice.

 What should I do if tiles start cracking after installation?

 Tap the tiles with a coin or knuckle.
 A hollow sound means the tile has lost adhesive contact with the substrate.
 This is typically caused by wrong adhesive, no expansion joints, or a substrate problem.
-Contact the contractor under warranty — do not ignore hollow tiles, as water will eventually get behind them.
+Contact the contractor under warranty β€” do not ignore hollow tiles, as water will eventually get behind them.

 Can I supply my own tiles and have the contractor install them?

 Yes.
-Many homeowners in Pahang buy tiles from a supplier like us and engage a separate contractor for installation.
-Make sure your contractor knows the tile specifications (size, thickness, material) before quoting for installation.
+Many homeowners in Pahang buy tiles from Low Brother Ceramics and engage a separate contractor for installation.
+This is a common arrangement β€” we supply the tiles with full product specifications, and your contractor quotes for labour and installation separately.
+Make sure your contractor knows the tile specifications (size, thickness, material) before they quote for the job.